NAPA – The Raiders offense didn't start or end Wednesday's practice well.

 -- In full-field 11-on-11, Carr and the offense struggled a touch.
 The quarterback hit rookie Hunter Renfrow on a wide receiver screen for a big gain, drawing cheers from the fans.
 He also hit J.J.
 Nelson on a slant that would have gone the distance had it not been blown dead after brief contact.

-Carr also missed a wide-open Nelson on an out route, something the quarterback called "the easiest throw of his career."
+Carr also missed a wide-open J.J.
+Nelson on an out route, something the quarterback called "the easiest throw of his career."

-Lynch was able to talk with rookie running back Josh Jacobs for a bit, and likely will show up on the next "Hard Knocks" episode.
+Lynch was able to talk with rookie running back Josh Jacobs for a bit, and will likely show up on the next "Hard Knocks" episode.

 Raiders defensive action

--- Cornerback Gareon Conley made his best play of camp Wednesday, with a leaping pass defensed while blanketing Rams tight end Tyler Higbee.
+-- Cornerback Gareon Conley made his best play of camp on Wednesday, with a leaping pass defensed while blanketing Rams tight end Tyler Higbee.

 NBC Sports Bay Area reporter Josh Schrock contributed to this report.